quixio/quix-streams/docs/upgrading-legacy.md

 }
 ```

+In order to consume or produce these, you must use the respective serializers and deserializers:

+- `QuixDeserializer` (can deserialize both)
+- `QuixEventsSerializer`
+- `QuixTimeseriesSerializer`

 Quix Streams supports producing and consuming of both EventData and ParameterData with some limitations

 ## Limitations